zingale/cca-summer-school/content/euler/euler-project-ppm.md

-# Piecewise parabolic reconstruction for advection
+# Piecewise Parabolic Reconstruction for Advection

 In class, we considered piecewise constant and piecewise linear reconstruction with advection.
 The next step is piecewise parabolic